-With 77% of the surveyed companies having either implemented, approved, or currently involved in the evaluation process for utilizing Robotic Process Automation, these results clearly show the significant amount of interest in RPA that exists in Shared Services operations across the globe.
+With 77% of the surveyed companies have either implemented, approved, or are currently involved in the evaluation process for utilizing Robotic Process Automation, these results clearly show the significant amount of interest in RPA that exists in Shared Services operations across the globe.

-The second poll question asked about the primary obstacles member companies face in moving towards Robotic Process Automation.
-32% of respondents indicated that the biggest obstacle was a lack of clear information and understanding about the technology, 21% indicated that current processes weren’t standardized enough to leverage the technology, with 47% responding that the biggest obstacle is competing priorities.
+The second poll question asked about the primary obstacles member companies face in moving toward Robotic Process Automation.
+32% of respondents indicated that the biggest obstacle was a lack of clear information and understanding of the technology, 21% indicated that current processes weren’t standardized enough to leverage the technology, with 47% responded that the biggest obstacle is competing priorities.

 While it’s sometimes easy to be skeptical about the latest trend in technology, it’s clear that Robotic Process Automation has delivered proven results, and it’s likely that within a few months many who selected “Implemented – Too Early to Tell” will be expanding their implementations based on early success and the identification of new easy-to-capture opportunities.
 Unfortunately, as is true for any new solution, mistakes will be made and projects will fail.
 Having clear examples of successful implementations, insights into what to avoid, and a complete listing of lessons learned can be incredibly valuable to building your business case and increasing your chances of success.
 Peeriosity members, by having direct visibility to each poll response, can interact directly with peers, giving them candid and unbiased visibility into what works, what doesn’t, and the reasons why.

 What is the status at your company with respect to utilizing Robotic Process Automation in Shared Services?
 How are you filtering through all of the hype so that you can truly understand the size of the opportunity with some hints for what is the right path for Shared Services at your company?

 Who are your peers and how are you collaborating with them?